-We call for audits investigating the use of checkoff funds to promote political agendas.
-Fraud and abuse of check-off resources and money must be prosecuted to the full extent of the law.
+We call for audits investigating the use of check-off funds to promote political agendas.
+Fraud and abuse of check-off resources and/or money must be prosecuted to the fullest extent of the law.

 All check-off programs must be subject to a referendum vote by mail ballot every three years.

 We believe check-offs are conflicting by design, which offsets other check-off efforts.

 No check-off funds should be used to the detriment of another agricultural commodity, farmer, or rancher.